thomaswatsonv1/ado-rest-operations/README.md

 ## Clone ADO repositories

-This process rewuires a valid P.A.T. token to be added and uses the following files:
+This process requires a valid P.A.T. token to be added and uses the following files:

 ### ado-clone-repos.ps1